 Q. I already know programming.
 Why do I need to take the Python Programming module?

 A. First of all, there is no cost for the 48 hour Python Programming module.
 The government funding agency that is paying for your education wants to ensure that you are serious about the training and finding employment.
-They base their decision on your attendance and participation during the entire program.
+They base their decision on your performance in the Python module.
 Furthermore, it helps us set a baseline of programming expertise for all students.
 If you already know programming, it is a good refresher for you!

 Q. I am interested.
 When can I enroll in the program?

 A. We admit students on a rolling basis throughout the year.
 Click here and fill out the form to get started.